neondatabase/website/content/docs/guides/vercel.md

       ![Confirm integration settings](/docs/guides/vercel_confirm_settings.png)
     1. Click **Connect** to confirm and proceed with the integration.
 If you encounter a connection error, see [Troubleshoot connection issues](#troubleshoot-connection-issues).

-        After the settings are configured, you are presented with a **Success!** dialog.
+        After the settings are configured, you are presented with a **Success** dialog.
         ![Vercel integration success](/docs/guides/vercel_success.png)
     1. Click **Done** to complete the installation.
 1. To view the results of the integration in Neon: